agarrharr/adam.garrett-harris.com/_posts/2014-12-15-firebase-pianobar-widget.markdown

 gem install ruby
 {% endhighlight %}

-pianobarFirebase read the nowplaying file from earlier and writes it to my firebase database, which is set to read-only, so I need to use the secret-key, which I've deleted from the code here.
+pianobarFirebase reads the nowplaying file from earlier and writes it to my firebase database, which is set to read-only, so I need to use the secret-key, which I've deleted from the code here.

 So then my firebase looks like this: